SCITAB: A Challenging Benchmark for Compositional Reasoning and Claim Verification on Scientific Tables: Experiment

 \subsection{Main Results}

 We evaluate all models under both \textit{zero-shot} and \textit{in-context} settings.
 In the zero-shot setting, the model does not have access to any in-domain data.
-In the in-context setting, we provide three hold-out examples as demonstrations for in-context learning.
-We report two sets of results: the \textit{2-class} case, where examples labeled as `Not Enough Information' (NEI) are excluded (since some models cannot process NEI claims), and the \textit{3-class} case including all three labels.
+In the in-context setting, we provide three hold-out examples as demonstrations.
+We report two sets of results: the \textit{2-class} case, where examples labeled as NEI are excluded (since some models cannot process NEI claims), and the \textit{3-class} case including all three labels.
 The results are shown in Table~\ref{tab:main result}.
 We have five major observations.

 \ul{1.
-In general, all decoder-only LLMs do not achieve promising results on \textsc{SCITAB}.} The best result is 63.62 for the 2-class setting (\texttt{Vicuna-7B} and 38.05 for the 3-class setting (\texttt{FLAN-T5-XL}).
-Both results are only moderately better (+13.62 and +4.72) than the random guess.
+In general, all open source LLMs, including encoder--decoder models and decoder-only models, do not achieve very promising results on SCITAB and they still have a large gap from human performance.} The best result is 63.62 for the 2-class setting (\texttt{Vicuna-7B} and 38.05 for the 3-class setting (\texttt{FLAN-T5-XL}).
+Both results are only moderately better (+13.62 and +4.72) than random guessing.
+In contrast, a well-trained human annotator can achieve 92.46 and 84.73 F1 scores in the 2-class and 3-class settings, respectively.
 This reveals the challenging nature of \dataset and its potential to be the future benchmark for scientific fact-checking.

 \ul{2.
-Counter-intuitively, table-based LLMs do not outperform models pretrained on pure texts}, for example, \texttt{FLAN-T5}.
-We speculate that this discrepancy may be attributed to the dissimilarity between the distribution of tables in scientific literature and publicly available table corpus.
+Counter-intuitively, table-based LLMs do not outperform models pre-trained on pure texts}, for example, \texttt{FLAN-T5}.
+This discrepancy may be attributed to the dissimilarity between the distribution of tables in scientific literature and publicly available table corpus.
 For example, scientific tables commonly include both row and column headers, whereas most tables in Wikipedia lack row headers.
 Meanwhile, the claims in our dataset are usually much longer than those in previous works, raising challenges to table-based LLMs.

 \ul{3.
-The results in the 3-class setting are notably poorer than those in the 2-class setting.} This discrepancy underscores the challenges that most models face when confronted with the NEI class.
-One plausible explanation could be the inherent difficulty in distinguishing between `refuted' and `NEI' claims --- a task that even trained human annotators to struggle with, as noted by~\citet{DBLP:conf/emnlp/JiangBZD0B20}.
+The results in the 3-class setting are notably poorer than those in the 2-class setting.} This discrepancy reveals the challenges that most models face when confronted with the NEI class.
+One plausible explanation could be the inherent difficulty in distinguishing between `refuted' and `NEI' claims --- a task that even trained human annotators struggle with, as noted by~\citet{DBLP:conf/emnlp/JiangBZD0B20}.
 Our forthcoming error analysis will further demonstrate that the inclusion of the NEI class tends to diminish the models' confidence, causing a shift in their predictions from `supported/refuted' to `NEI'.